 This deep set of proficiencies in multiple areas will increase your marketability in this fast-paced industry.
 With a large game portfolio and experience working on game production teams, you'll graduate with a distinct set of state-of-the-art skills.

-By the time you complete the academic and internship requirements for your Game Programming degree, you will be able to:
+By the time you complete the academic and internship requirements for your Game Programming degree, you will be able to perform the following acitivites.

 - Write clear and efficient code in the programming languages relevant to professional game development, following appropriate coding standards and industry practices.